AndrewdAzotus/adPython/README.md

 # ProcessParms
-Written in Python, my own take on processing sys.args
+Written in Python, my own take on processing sys.argv

 First, a few useful functions at the top: